convox/docs/docs/management/debugging.md

 #### convox restart

-If all else fails and you wish to restart all running instances of your app you can perform a remote restart of all running processes from the CLI with:
+If all else fails and you wish to restart all running instances of your app you can perform a remote restart from the CLI with:

 ```
 $ convox restart -a app1